Cosmian/mse-cli/documentation/docs/develop.md

 This method is well-suited to test the remote environment when deploying your app.

 We recall that your application is deployed into a constraint environment under a specific architecture.
-This method emulates as close as possible this production environment.
+This method emulates as close as possible the MSE node environment in production.

 Before any deployment, it's strongly recommended to test your application locally against the MSE Docker image specified into your `mse.toml`.
 It enables you to verify that your application is compatible with the MSE environment and all required dependencies are installed.